New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 With these insights, you build a clear picture of what is helping users and what is holding them back.
 You can focus on improving the experience with confidence.

-The "What": What frustration looks like in the data
+Experience metrics: What user frustration looks like in conversion rates analytics

 Once you know where users hesitate, the next step is figuring out what’s behind that hesitation.
 That’s what Experience Metrics help you do.
 These behavioral signals, tracked by CUX, identify friction points that standard analytics can’t detect.